The Flight Attendant: Soundtrack

 Sia's "Angel by the Wings" was featured on the season 1 finale ("Arrivals and Departures").

 Cassie's ringtone is a sample of "Two of Hearts" by Stacey Q.

 Release

 The series premiered on November 26, 2020, with the first three episodes available.
 On October 20, 2020, an official trailer for the series and the rollout plan of episodes after the premiere were released; two episodes released on December 3, followed by two more episodes on December 10, and then the season finale on December 17.
 The second season premiered on April 21, 2022, with the first two episodes available immediately, followed by two more episodes on April 28, and one episode debuting on a weekly basis until the season finale on May 26.

+In the United Kingdom, the first season was broadcast on Sky One and the second on Sky Max.

 The first season began airing on TBS in March 2022.

-In the United Kingdom, the first and second seasons were released by Sky, and aired on their own channel Sky Max.
-Also shown on Sky Showcase, as HBO Max is currently unavailable in the UK.

 Home media

-The first and second seasons were released on DVD, on November 29, 2022.
-A Blu-ray and 4K Ultra HD Blu-ray are not yet announced.
+The first and second seasons were released on DVD on November 29, 2022.